 Nashville is known as the Country Music Capital of the World.
 Did that location influence your album in any way?

 Yeah.
 The entire recording process — and what could be considered a living condition for the duration of the time I was there — was quite interesting for me.
 I tend to live and work counterclockwise.
 I may not record until later in the day and stay up through the night, which is my magic hour as opposed to theirs.
 They were up early, in the studio, clocked in and ready to go.
 It was really different.
 To be honest, it was a bit of a nuisance at the beginning but I was trying to be a professional since this was their time.
 I was invited down to be a writer initially so I just thought we were just writing songs anyway.

 It’s still a positive thing because I learned that I grew from it.
 We became accountability partners in that way where I began to take pride in getting up and being just as functional as everyone else had already seemed to be.
 I said, “This must be the Nashville way, who am I to argue with that?”
 That was cool.
 Then the people of Nashville were very loving towards me.
-Now, I’m a familiar face just about anywhere I am but Nashville they just loved on me for that week or so I was there and I found myself being excited to go back.
+Now, I’m a familiar face just about anywhere I am but Nashville they just loved on me for that week, or so I was there and I found myself being excited to go back.
 I even thought about getting a house or something there.
 I said, “This is a great town and it’s a music town.
 It’s right where I belong.”
-If not Atlanta, where I’m from obviously, Nashville is just a hop skip and a jump to get and I said “I could live here” and be surrounded by music all day.
+If not Atlanta, where I’m from, obviously, Nashville is just a hop, skip and a jump to get and I said, “I could live here” and be surrounded by music all day.
 That will be heaven for me.
 It was just the way I feel about Vegas on the West Coast.
-With all of the flare and fabulosity and light and excitement, I like that part of the industry as well.
+With all of the flare and fabulosity and light and excitement, I like that part of the industry.